Skip to content

 Step Command

-1. Update catalog alloy-host catalog update
+1. Update catalog alloy-host catalog update or alloy-provisioner catalog update

 2. Find an entry alloy-host catalog search <term> then alloy-host catalog info <id>